 Business owners can set the standard for consistent communication and regular company updates, whether that’s via email, texts, or a messaging platform like Slack.

-There are also applications that help commercial cleaning companies establish better communication between team members.
+There are also applications that help janitorial companies establish better communication between team members.
 Technology like Swept gives your employees up-to-date info on projects, scope of work, and supplies.
 It also allows cleaners to report problems proactively (like missing supplies), so your team can swiftly address issues that could otherwise turn into larger problems.

 5. Project and Client Communication

 It should be easy for your team and your clients to get in touch about schedule changes or cancellations.
 If there’s a delay on the job, you’ll want to ensure that expectations are set and solutions are available.
 Having a system in place also helps with quality control.
 It helps the client feel confident in knowing, not assuming, that everything they have requested is being done.